rastapasta/foodsharing/README.md

   * Loading indicators for
     * login
     * conversations
-    * conversation
   * Disable and pulsate send message button while sending
+  * fastlane screenshot generation

 * Nice to have
+  * Make sure there is no gap between old store and long-time-no-see message list request -> hotfix: logout-in
   * Deep linking via apple-app-site-association, needs to be merged to fs master
   * Settings screen to setup background pull / notifications?
   * react-native-hyperlink for general linking support?

-## 😢 Why some German in between (profile sceen)?
+## 😢 Why some (few) German in between? (example: foodsaver profile scene)

-It's all ready for it - all string are in an [easy to maintain i18n file](https://github.com/rastapasta/foodsharing/blob/master/assets/translations/en.json).
-Just the [foorsharing endpoints](https://gitlab.com/foodsharing-dev/foodsharing/tree/master/src/Controller) deserve some love by someone motivated.
-Things like the profile information are returned by the backend in German only - fix it, and i will adapt the app!
+While the app and its screens are fully [i18n translated](https://github.com/rastapasta/foodsharing/blob/master/assets/translations/en.json), a few [foorsharing endpoints](https://gitlab.com/foodsharing-dev/foodsharing/tree/master/src/Controller) deserve some love by someone motivated.
+Information like the profile details are returned by the backend in German only - fix it, and i will adapt it!